Sleep Apnea Treatments Compared: CPAP vs. Oral Appliance vs. Surgery

 What can I use instead of CPAP?

-Alternatives include: oral appliances (mandibular advancement devices), positional therapy (for supine-predominant OSA), weight loss (10%+ body weight can reduce AHI by 30–50%), Inspire hypoglossal nerve stimulation (for moderate-severe, CPAP-intolerant), and surgical options.
+Alternatives include: oral appliances (mandibular advancement devices), positional therapy (for supine-predominant OSA), weight loss (10%+ body weight can reduce AHI by 30–50%), Inspire hypoglossal nerve stimulation (for moderate-severe, CPAP-intolerant patients who qualify), and surgical options.
 The best alternative depends on your OSA severity, anatomy, and BMI.

 Does insurance cover sleep apnea treatment?